rattanoutdoorfurniture/rattan-outdoor-furniture/README.md

 ##Change Log:##

+###2014-06-01###
+- I've done a little work to make sure the database syncing is going to be all good and ready to go for when I come into work tomorrow.
+I left the server file labeled as is.
+I'll clean that up tomorrow, but for now it's fine.
+But the method that is going to best here is to dump the database with PhpMyAdmin.
+Use "REPLACE" instead of insert.
+And make each value insert in its own statement.
+(So file can be versioned, this was the major issue before.)
+Ideally, You should just be able to overwrite the dbcurrent.sql file, and the REPLACE statements should get versioned. merged to create a synced version of the database that is state related from the develop code.
+This is my goal.
+I am going to tentatively put this into action. and by this, i mean, i will keep an individual backup of the local and server database. then I will keep a current version (unmerged) of each, and the merged file. eventually, I would like to not have to do those first 2 steps, and just overwrite the one merged sync file.

 ###2014-05-31###
 - I am going to make a little final note here, I am going to try that new (ish) method of the database backup. this should aleviate any potential issues like the one I had this morning.
 This may take me a little bit as I'm still getting this method down, but I know what I have to do, so I'm allotting myself 15 minutes to get it situated.
 I'll also do the reset of my standard syncing, but i just wanted to note here that i'm using the new syncing method on the database backup (so it's logged, and i can go back to here if i break it.)